-An emotional afffair, is an affair where intimate details are being shared with another person other than the marriage partner.
+An emotional affair, is an affair where intimate details are being shared with another person other than the marriage partner.

 An emotional affair creates distance between the married couple.
 An emotional affair is a threat to a marriage.

-The problem is with emotional affairs is that they don't seem to be a concern - at first.
+The problem with emotional affairs, is that they don't seem to be a concern - at first.

 Early signs may be that your partner may start to feel left out, or that something is not quite right,